JohnDanz/augur-core-changes/README.md

 )

 data marketsHash[<branch>]

+data controller
 ```
 The `markets` contract's data structure has had some moderate changes. `makerFees`, `creationBlock`, and `creationTime` are no longer part of the Markets array data structure. `tradingFee` has been renamed to `fxpTradingFee` to indicate this is a fixed point value. `trade_ids` has been renamed to `orderIDs` and the data contained within has been renamed from `next_id` and `prev_id` to `nextID` and `prevID` respectively.
 Other renamed fields include `last_trade` and `total_trades` which have been converted to `lastOrder` and `totalOrders` respectively. `shareContracts[<outcome>]` has been added to store the erc20 token contract address for the shares related to each outcome in a market.

-Finally a new data structure was added with the following signature `marketsHash[<branch>]`.
+A new data structure was added with the following signature `marketsHash[<branch>]`.
 Given a `branch`, this array will contain a composite hash of all the markets on the specified `branch`.

+Finally like most contracts, `markets` has a `controller` which is set to the `controller.se` contract address.
+The `controller` contract is used to modify existing contracts in Augur based on proposed changes and a vote by `REP` holders and also manages the whitelist for Augur.

 ### markets method changes, additions, and removals:
 ```